3D Geospatial Series Tech Sprint II – OGC CDB 2.0

 Those selected will engage in collaborative discussion, drafting of a conceptual design, technical experimentation, and creation of engineering and change reports that can be contributed to the OGC CDB Standards Working Group (SWG) to accelerate the development of a “next generation” version 2.0 of the CDB standard.

-Phase 1 – 21 May 2020 to 05 June 2020 Submissions Open: Government, Industry, Academic, and Laboratory partners can submit a summary of their relevant individual experience, such as geospatial software development, GIS data management, using OGC, Khronos, and SISO standards, and participation in OGC and/or other standards organizations.
+Completed Phase 1 – 21 May 2020 to 05 June 2020 Submissions Open: Government, Industry, Academic, and Laboratory partners can submit a summary of their relevant individual experience, such as geospatial software development, GIS data management, using OGC, Khronos, and SISO standards, and participation in OGC and/or other standards organizations.
 Submission instructions and template are provided at the bottom of the webpage.
 Multiple people from an organization may submit, however each individual who wishes to be considered must submit separately.

 Submissions will be reviewed and evaluated for participants’ potential to contribute to the collaborative CDB 2.0 Tech Sprint.
 Selected participants will receive an invitation on or about 10 June 2020.
 A total $50K stipend is available to the selected participants per below: